planetarypy/pdsspect/README.rst

 Now you should be able to run the `pdsspect` program.

 This works on Linux as well (Ubuntu 14.04).
-Instructions coming soon.

 Quick Tutorial
 --------------